 "I bet you our crew has got him wet at least half a dozen times on different occasions – obviously not intended for him but intended for our own co-workers."

-LaConte retired Friday at the Waukesha Fire Department after working for 34 years for the city.
+LaConte retired Friday at the after working for 34 years for the city.
 He started his career as a volunteer firefighter in the 1970s in Menomonee Falls.
 It was emotional for the fire chief as he recounted his beginning.

 “It has been a wonderful career.
 It has been wonderful working with all of you,” said LaConte, who shared about the importance of working with law enforcement, public works and other agencies in the city and the county.
 “It has been great.
 I didn’t know back in 1970 when I walked into the fire station in Menomonee Falls that all these years later that I would be the chief and that I’d be leaving on these terms.
 I really appreciate it.”

-Assistant Fire Chief of Administration Steve Howard is taking over as interim chief until a new fire chief is hired.
+Assistant Fire Chief of Administration Steve Howard is taking over until a new fire chief is hired.
 Howard said LaConte’s accomplishments, leadership and compassion helped make him a great fire chief.

 “The best advice that I was given when I started on the department was to make sure that you leave the job better than when you came,” Howard said.
 “Chief LaConte has definitely fulfilled that. … It has been an honor to work with him and a pleasure to have him as a boss and a colleague.”